Categories

 Steve shares his story of being diagnosed with Stage 4 colorectal cancer

 Steve’s diagnosis frightened and angered him.
 He had been suffering the symptoms of colorectal cancer for years before diagnosis, but they were shrugged off as food sensitivities.
 When the tumor in his colon was finally discovered, it was so large that his doctors could not get the scope past it to perform the colonoscopy.
 Moreover, the doctors also found 23 metastatic tumors on his liver.
-He was told that based on stage 4 colon cancer survival rates, he would likely live for just 3 more years. (hint, that was 3 years ago)
+He was told that based on stage 4 colon cancer survival rates, he would likely live for just 3 more years.

 Instead of succumbing to his initial anger and bitterness, Steve chose to fight.
 He decided that he didn’t want to be remembered as “the angry guy”—and the realization that if he didn’t fight, his cancer would take him away from his family, was all the motivation he needed to do so.
 He was also determined to model resiliency for his family, especially his sons.

 Steve immediately underwent surgery to deal with his blocked bowel, and ended up having a foot of his colon removed along with the primary tumor.
-He then had to recover for a few weeks before he could start with Folfiri chemotherapy.
-He also took the antibody therapy medicine panitumumab along with the chemotherapy.
+He then had to recover for a few weeks before he could start with chemotherapy.
+He also took antibody therapy medicine along with the chemotherapy.
 Steve ended up taking 27 rounds of chemotherapy, with some breaks, over the succeeding 3 years.

 After 3 years of chemotherapy and a liver transplant, at his last checkup, Steve’s doctors were unable to find any evidence of his cancer.